-Copyright in the content in this brochure may also reside in persons and entities other than, and in addition to the Gall The Gallery seeks to share our artworks with as many people as we can.
+Copyright in the content in this brochure may also reside in persons and entities other than, and in addition to the Gallery.
+The Gallery seeks to share our artworks with as many people as we can.
 We are fully committed to respecting the intellectual property rights of others and always use our best efforts to obtain permission for artwork images used.
-Please contact us property rights of others and arways use our best entors to obtain permission of arwork images setu.
-Flease contact us should you have any queries about this.
-Unless otherwise mentioned, all artwork images have been provided through the courtesy of National Heritage Board, Singapore.
+Please contact us should you have any queries about this.
+Unless otherwise mentioned, all artwork images have been proded through the courtesy of National Heritage Board.
+Singapore.
 This brochure is published by National Gallery Singapore.
 All rights reserved.
 Materials in this publication may not be reproduced in part or in whole without written consent of the Gallery.
 Every effort has been made to ensure the accuracy of information within this brochure.
 However, changes are sometimes unavoidable and the Gallery reserves the right to make modifications to the programmes and ticketing policy without prior notice.
 Please visit www.nationalgallery.sg for the most updated information.
 The views and opinions expressed by speakers, facilitators and docents at the workshops and tours do not necessarily represent the position of the Gallery.
-Published in May 2025 All information is correct at time of print.
+Published in March 2025.
+All information is correct at time of print.
 PLEASE RETURN THIS BROCHURE FOR RECYCLING